|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

 If you have self-billing agreements for supplies of services with non-UK businesses, you will need to:

-What follows is an example of an acceptable self-billing agreement.
-You may use it if you wish to, but you do not have to word your agreement in exactly this way as long as the agreement you do use contains all the relevant information, as explained in section 3.
+There is an example of an acceptable self-billing agreement below.
+You may reproduce it if you wish, but you don’t have to word your agreement in exactly this way as long as the agreement you will be using contains all the required information, as explained in section 3.

 700 The VAT Guide